Quick Facts: March-N-Chop

 Frequently Asked Questions

-What muscles does the march and chop exercise work?
+What muscles does the march-n-chop exercise work?

 Is the march-n-chop good for beginners?